 What happened?
 Overwhelm set in.
-With so many platforms to update and content to curate, nothing got posted.
-That’s ok, my friend, it’s happened to me too, and I work in marketing.
+Nothing got posted with so many platforms to update and content to curate.
+That’s okay, my friend, it’s happened to me too, and I work in marketing.
 In reality, there’s only so much time, money, and resources.
-But if you prioritize platforms that are right for your business and balance the ingredients to success, you’ll win at social media.
+But if you prioritize platforms right for your business and balance the ingredients to success, you’ll win at social media.

 Social Media Platforms